Quantitative Language Automata: Introduction

-Quantitative language automata extend quantitative word automata with a third kind of aggregator function, called \emph{language aggregator}, which summarizes the values of all infinite words which are obtained from an implementation and defined by a so-called ``language generator.''
-A language generator can be nonprobabilistic, defining a set of infinite words, or probabilistic, defining a probability measure over infinite words.
-A QLA $\AA = (h, \A)$ consists of a language aggregator $h$ and a QWA $\A$, and maps each language generator $G$ to the value $h_{w \sim G} \A(w)$, where $\A(w)$ is the value assigned by the QWA $\A$ to the infinite word~$w$, and $h_{w \sim G}$ denotes the accumulation over all words generated by~$G$.
-When $G$ is nonprobabilistic, we interpret the aggregator $h$ over the words that belong to the language defined by~$G$; when probabilistic, over the words generated with respect to the probability measure defined by~$G$.
-Using the language aggregators $\Inf$ and $\Sup$, language automata can measure the best-case and the worst-case values that can be obtained by all executions of an implementation.
-With language aggregators $\LimInf$ and $\LimSup$, we can express the ``almost'' best- and worst-cases, considering only the values achieved by infinitely many words in the language.
-Finally, when $G$ is probabilistic, the language aggregator $\E$ captures the average-case with respect to the its probability measure.
-Using all three aggregator functions, we can specify, for example, the expected value (taken over all possible implementation traces) of the best case (realizable by a nondeterministic specification) of the average weight along a run of the specification.
+Quantitative language automata extend QWAs with a third layer of aggregation, called the \emph{language aggregator}.
+Intuitively, after a QWA assigns a value to each word, the language aggregator combines these word values across all words generated by the system under consideration.
+A language generator can be nonprobabilistic, in which case it defines a set of infinite words, or probabilistic, in which case it defines a probability measure over infinite words.
+Accordingly, a QLA $\AA = (h,\A)$ consists of a QWA $\A$ together with a language aggregator $h$, and maps a language generator $G$ to the aggregated value $h_{w \sim G}\A(w)$.
+For nonprobabilistic generators, aggregators such as $\Inf$ and $\Sup$ capture worst-case and best-case values over all generated executions.
+Their limit variants $\LimInf$ and $\LimSup$ refine this view by focusing on values that occur infinitely often across generated words.
+For probabilistic generators, the language aggregator $\E$ captures average-case behavior with respect to the induced probability measure.
+Combining run, word, and language aggregators in this way allows QLAs to express nested quantitative views, such as the expected value, over generated executions, of the best value realizable by a nondeterministic specification.

-The standard decision problems for automata extend naturally to our framework.
-Consider a language automaton $\AA$ and a rational threshold~$k$.
-Given a finite-state language generator~$G$ (i.e., an $\omega$-regular automaton or a finite Markov chain), the evaluation problem asks to compute the value to which $\AA$ maps $G$.
-The nonemptiness (resp. universality) problem asks whether $\AA$ maps some (resp. every) language generator to a value of at least~$k$, or strictly above~$k$.
-We investigate these problems for QLAs over unrestricted language generators, as well as with regard to natural subclasses of language generators such as finite-state ones.
+The standard automata-theoretic decision problems extend naturally to QLAs.
+Consider a quantitative language automaton $\AA$ and a rational threshold $k$.
+In the evaluation problem, the input is a finite-state language generator: an $\omega$-regular language in the nonprobabilistic case, and a finite-state Markov chain in the probabilistic case, and the task is to compute the value assigned by $\AA$ to that input.
+In the nonemptiness and universality problems, we ask whether $\AA$ maps some, respectively every, (nonempty) language generator to a value that is at least $k$ or greater than $k$.
+We study these problems both for unrestricted language generators and for natural restricted classes, most notably finite-state ones.